Constitution and structure of the Plan

 Boards and Committees

-The members of the Investment Committee are appointed by the Trustee.
-The Investment committee reviews the investment performance of the fund managers on a regular basis, monitors the compliance of the fund managers with the relevant guidelines and makes recommendations to the Trustee on investment matters.
+The Investment Committee reviews the investment performance of the fund managers on a regular basis, monitors the compliance of the fund managers with the relevant guidelines and makes recommendations to the Trustee on investment matters.

 Pearson Pension Property Fund Limited (the Property Trustee)